sreee2001/docusaurus_dotnet_overview/dotnet_overview/docs/Topics/09_DevOps_and_CI_CD/42_ApplicationInsights.md

+---
+slug: application_insights
+title: Application Insights (Observability + Instrumentation)
+tags:
+  [
+    dotnet,
+    application,
+    insights,
+    observability,
+    instrumentation,
+    APM,
+    service,
+    metrics,
+  ]
+---

-## Application Insights (Observability + Instrumentation)
+# Application Insights (Observability + Instrumentation)

-### Short Introduction + Official Definition
+## Short Introduction

-Application Insights is Azure's application performance management (APM) service that provides deep insights into application performance, availability, and usage.
-It automatically collects telemetry data and provides powerful analytics and alerting capabilities.
+Application Insights is Azure's application performance management (APM) service that provides real-time monitoring, diagnostics, and analytics for .NET applications.
+It automatically collects telemetry data including requests, dependencies, exceptions, and custom metrics, enabling developers to detect issues, optimize performance, and understand user behavior.

+## Official Definition

-**Official Definition**: "Application Insights, a feature of Azure Monitor, is an extensible Application Performance Management (APM) service for developers and DevOps professionals.
+"Application Insights, a feature of Azure Monitor, is an extensible Application Performance Management (APM) service for developers and DevOps professionals.
 Use it to monitor your live applications automatically."

+Application Insights is a feature of Azure Monitor that provides extensible application performance management (APM) and monitoring for live web applications.
+It works for apps on a wide variety of platforms including .NET, Node.js, Java, and Python hosted on-premises, hybrid, or any public cloud.

-### Setup and Deployment Steps
+## Setup and Deployment

-**Azure CLI Setup**:
+### Azure CLI Setup

 ```bash
 # Create Application Insights resource